 These two celebrities paid millions of dollars to have someone take the SAT and ACT for their children.
 How far would you go to get your kids into top notch colleges?

 In today’s society, does a college education have the same meaning?
 Many institutions offer quick and affordable education through technical schools and certificate learning programs.
-A College education seems almost worthless when students can now graduate from high school, and in less than two years be making a six-figure salary.
+A College education seems almost worthless in today’s society.
+Students can now graduate from high school, and in less than two years, be making a six-figure salary.

 Many who graduated from college in the nineties walked away with huge college debt, myself included.
 The internet and technological advances were still in their infant stages.
 Today, many of those same graduates said, “they would not go to school if presented with the opportunity due to the rising cost and the debt that one incurs from going to school.”
 Is college worth it anymore?